• O

 Post-Service Opportunities

-Specialized training received and work experience gained in the course of service can lead to valuable credentialing and occupational opportunities in related fields in the civilian world, such as IT and network support, computer programming, web development, and information security.
+Specialized training received and work experience gained in the course of service can lead to valuable credentialing and occupational opportunities in the medical field.

 Education Opportunities